Final2x/Final2x-core/README.md

 - [nihui/realcugan-ncnn-vulkan](https://github.com/nihui/realcugan-ncnn-vulkan) - This project provided the core implementation of the Real-CUGAN algorithm using the ncnn and Vulkan libraries.
 - [xinntao/Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan) - This project provided the core implementation of the Real-ESRGAN algorithm using the ncnn and Vulkan libraries.
 - [nihui/waifu2x-ncnn-vulkan](https://github.com/nihui/waifu2x-ncnn-vulkan) - This project provided the core implementation of the Waifu2x algorithm using the ncnn and Vulkan libraries.
-- [nihui/srmd-ncnn-vulkan](https://github.com/nihui/srmd-ncnn-vulkan) - This project provided the core implementation of the SRMD algorithm using the ncnn and Vulkan libraries.
 - [realcugan-ncnn-py](https://github.com/Tohrusky/realcugan-ncnn-py) - This project provided the Python Binding for realcugan-ncnn-vulkan with PyBind11.
 - [realesrgan-ncnn-py](https://github.com/Tohrusky/realesrgan-ncnn-py) - This project provided the Python Binding for realesrgan-ncnn-vulkan with PyBind11.
 - [waifu2x-ncnn-py](https://github.com/Tohrusky/waifu2x-ncnn-py) - This project provided the Python Binding for waifu2x-ncnn-vulkan with PyBind11.
-- [srmd-ncnn-py](https://github.com/Tohrusky/srmd-ncnn-py) - This project provided the Python Binding for srmd-ncnn-vulkan with PyBind11.

 # License